← The best-of-three explorer · All stories

 The verdict

 Across 4 actual major titles, best-of-three would leave Jannik Sinner with 3.
-2 would slip away — 1 where the run ends before the final, and 1 lost in the final itself, while 1 final actually lost in five sets would now be won.
+2 would slip away — knocked out before the final, with the title simply vanishing (no re-bracketing means nobody else is crowned), while 1 final actually lost in five sets would now be won.

 Every title, year by year